 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh significantly more than asphalt shingles; these materials punish a standard bin that was not built for the load.
-We route a 30-yard low-wall container with a heavier floor plate and reinforced sides for these jobs.
-We cap the fill volume well below the visual rim: this ensures the axle weight stays legal.
-We haul via lowboy; for mixed loads, we also offer our general construction debris service.
+Concrete tile, natural slate, and standing-seam metal weigh significantly more than standard asphalt; they punish a container that was not built for the load.
+For these jobs, we route a reinforced 30-yard bin with a heavier floor plate and ribbed sides: we cap the fill volume well below the visual rim to keep axle weight legal.
+We use a lowboy for transport; for lighter tasks, consider our general construction debris service instead.

 Same-day Pickup for Fast Roof Project Turnover